 Día de Amor y Amistad (Day of Love and Friendship) is celebrated the third Saturday of September every year in Colombia.
 This is essentially the Valentine’s Day of Colombia.
 It is a traditional celebration in Colombia in which lovers, husbands and wives, couples and friends express their love and affection.

 In Colombia, weeks before Día de Amor y Amistad you will start to see hearts adorn restaurants, shops and bars.
-In 2018, Día de Amor y Amistad is on Saturday, September 15.
+And in 2019, Día de Amor y Amistad is on Saturday, September 21.

 History of Valentine’s Day (a.k.a.
 Saint Valentine’s Day)

 Valentine’s Day is an annual holiday typically celebrated on February 14 in many parts of the world.
 It is recognized as a significant cultural and commercial celebration.
 But it’s reportedly not a public holiday in any country.

 The origin of Valentine’s Day can be traced back to ancient Rome.
 According to the Catholic Encyclopedia, there were at least three early Christian saints by that name.
 One was a priest in Rome, another a bishop in Terni, and of a third St. Valentine little is known except that he met his end in Africa.
 Rather astonishingly, all three Valentines were said to have been martyred on February 14.